Updated: Sep 21

 2. Key Historical Financials

-Company had healthy growth in Q4FY22 - revenue and net profit increased 10% and 34% respectively on a YoY basis
+Company has had a tough Q4FY23 with revenue and net profit falling 5% and 23% respectively on a YoY basis

-Cash flow conversion (CFO/EBITDA) has been poor at 61% due to an increase in receivables from Vodafone Idea of ~ INR 3,000 cr.
-This has been settled by Vodafone Idea after March 31, 2022
+Cash flow conversion (CFO/EBITDA) has been poor at 82% due to an increase in receivables from Vodafone Idea

-D/E ratio is at 0.8x which is quite low for a tower company (quite stable revenue due to long term agreements)
+D/E ratio is at 0.9x which is quite low for a tower company (quite stable revenue due to long-term agreements)

 3. What is my view on company valuation?